Parliamentary.ai

 Overview

-This bill amends the Town and Country Planning Act 1990, allowing local planning authorities in England and Wales to use money received through planning obligations (section 106 agreements) to build, maintain, or improve residential properties.
-This aims to increase affordable housing provision.
+This bill amends the Town and Country Planning Act 1990 to allow local planning authorities in England and Wales to use money received through planning agreements (Section 106 agreements) to build and improve housing.
+This will increase the funding available for housing projects.

 Description